lweasel/piquant/docs/commands.rst

 Common options
 --------------

-The following common command line options control which combinations of sequencing parameters and quantification tools the particular ``piquant.py`` command will be executed for.
+The following command line options control which combinations of sequencing parameters and quantification tools the particular ``piquant.py`` command will be executed for.
 The value of each option should be a comma-separated list:

-* ``--read-length``: A comma-separated list of integer read lengths to simulate reads or perform quantification for.
+* ``--read-length``: A comma-separated list of integer read lengths for which to simulate reads or perform quantification.
-* ``--read-depth``: A comma-separated list of integer read depths to simulated reads or perform quantification for.
+* ``--read-depth``: A comma-separated list of integer read depths for which to simulate reads or perform quantification.
-* ``--paired-end``: A comma-separated list of "False" or "True" strings indicating whether read simulation or quanfication should be performed for single- or paired-end reads.
+* ``--paired-end``: A comma-separated list of "False" or "True" strings indicating whether read simulation or quantification should be performed for single- or paired-end reads.
 * ``--error``: A comma-separated list of "False" or "True" strings indicating whether read simulation or quantification should be performed without or with sequencing errors introduced into the reads.
 * ``--bias``: A comma-separated list of "False" or "True" strings indicating whether read simulation or quantification should be performed without or with sequence bias introduced into the reads.
 * ``--quant-method``: A comma-separated list of quantification methods for which transcript quantification should be performed.
 By default, *piquant* can quantify via the methods "Cufflinks", "RSEM", "Express" and "Sailfish".
-This option is not relevant for the simulatiopn of reads.
+(Note that this option is not relevant for the simulation of reads).

 Prepare read directories (``prepare_read_dirs``)
 ------------------------------------------------